hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - but then, it seems like maybe then the subsequent building of the image / container just pulls an existing AIME template.
     - what I want is for it to pull the base AIME template, then add any further packages defined through the `image create`/`image update` processes

+### Image creation
+- [ ] need to rethink image create quite a it following refactor
+    - design principle: need to work from principle that aime image is the base we are inheriting from
+    - so it needs to first ask which base framework to use (which i think these need updating in light of aime v2)
+    - then (depending on base frameowrk image selection) it prints a list of ALL the pkgs that are ALREADY included within that base to the user (this will be the same logic as `image update` when it looks inside the base imaghe to retrieve existing preincluded pkgs)
+    - then let's strategise here: apriori I'm just not sure how thorough these AIME base images are; if they are thorough then maybe there's no need for installing system pkgs, or base data science python packages, or use pkgs etc.
+    - strategy: let's now look at what's in the AIME base images, then we can strategise what options and defaults to offer the user in the `image creation` process

+So as part of redesigning `image create` GUI:
+- keep the separation between pulling AIME base image > customising the dockerfile > offering the build the dockerfile into an image executable.
+Make sure --guided offers clear explanation
+- is it possible to call mlc-create here, or does the dockerfile to image creation require dedicated logic - strategise this and come back to me with suggested options
+- [ ] first ask which base framework to use (which i think the choice of need updating in light of aime v2, ds01's image creator GUI is out of date).
+Also option: "Custom (specify base image)", also "Custom (specify no image)" - build out both of these workflows.
+- [ ] then (depending on base framework image selection) it prints a list of KEY pkgs ALREADY included within the base image (if they're pretty consistent between images we can just use ". conda, numpy, pillow tqdm, torch, torch audio, torchvision" and an option to more closely inspect the image
+- [ ] then offer to include core Python & interactive (Jupyter) pkgs as default (give list of examples) (keep ds01's option set: 1) Yes - Install defaults (recommended)  2) No - Skip core Python packages   3) Custom - Specify core Python packages manually.
+Choice [1-3, default: 1]: 1
+- [ ] then offer to include core Data Science pkgs as default (give a few examples) -> install as default (recommended), otherwise none
+- [ ] then offer to include use case-specific packages - offer same use cases, but offer more pkgs per use case, make this robust and fully developed.
+- strategise if this phased setup makes sense, or if another slightly different categorisation of the phases makes sense instead.
+Suggest alternatives to me, I'll choose.

+- [ ] Once we have confirmed design of phased `image create`, `image update` should follow the same logic: .e.g.
+  AIME base image: aimehub/pytorch-2.8.0-aime-cuda12.6.3 Key AIME preinstalled pkgs: conda, numpy, pillow tqdm, torch, torch audio, torchvision (IS THIS THE CASE FOR ALL THE AIME IMAGES?)
+  System pkgs:
+  Core Python & Interactive pkgs:
+  Core Data Science pkgs:
+  Use case defaults {the use case type}:
+  Custom-installed:
+OR, if we change this design for `image create`, the same logic should be applied for `image update

+- [ ] remove from `container create` all the image create functionality -> it just offers to select from existing image files created by the user, The --guided flag explains how containers are created from image executables are created from dockerfiles, and gives the bash command to image create
+- [ ] Make all Tier 2 much more modular & isolated!
+Currently they are entangled, call eachother, and duplicate functionality.
+The design principle for all Tier 2 commands is to make them isolated and unique functionality.
+The --guided mode can make it clear where this step is in the overall workflow, and define prerequisities (and give the bash command to call it), or even suggest the next step (and give the bash command), but in terms of actually implemented fucntionality Sthey should be strictly isolated, de-linked and avoid any duplication
+- [ ] refactor / review both Tier 3 orchestrators (`project init` and `user setup`) - make sure they are still properly orchestrating Tier 2 commands

+- [ ] for both `image create` and `image update` - allow pkg versioning functionlity! think how best to handle this for ease of use (defaults) vs ability. to specify when necessary
+- [ ] just check again that `image create` strictly follows workflow from integration strategy `.md`s - that it pulls base aime image, then buiilds on there.

 - [ ] add/separate out another layer of install categorisation:
     - (1) base framework (i.e. AIME base image <- need to see what's in there already)